There are countless resources out there. This is just a small list of resources that I have utilized over the years and can personally recommend.

 - CAC2 fosters and sustains greater levels of collaboration, information exchange, and learning across the childhood cancer community through agreed-upon initiatives in the areas of advocacy & awareness building, family support, and research & treatment

 A Kid Again – For twenty plus years, A Kid Again has helped to restore a sense of normal for families thrust into the situation of having to care for a child with a life-threatening illness.
+A Kid Again hosts year-round events to support these families and provide them with memories that will last a lifetime.

 Stupid Cancer – Stupid Cancer offers a lifeline to the adolescent and young adult cancer community by connecting them to age-appropriate resources and peers who get it.
+Their mission is to empower adolescents and young adults affected by cancer by ending isolation and building community.

 Imerman Angels – Through our unique matching process, Imerman Angels partners anyone, any age, any gender, anywhere and any cancer type seeking support with someone just like them – a “Mentor Angel.”
 A Mentor Angel is a cancer survivor or caregiver who most importantly has faced the same type of cancer.
+Their service is absolutely free.
+Their mission is to provide comfort and understanding for all cancer fighters, survivors, previvors and caregivers through a personalized, one-on-one connection with someone who has been there.

-Dolphin Research Center – Through education, research, and rescue, Dolphin Research Center promotes peaceful coexistence, cooperation, and communication between marine mammals, humans, and the environment we share with the well being of DRC’s animals taking precedence.
+Dolphin Research Center – Through education, research, and rescue, Dolphin Research Center promotes peaceful coexistence, cooperation, and communication between marine mammals, humans, and the environment we share with the well-being of DRC’s animals taking precedence.
+They work with Make-A-Wish and can accommodate individuals with special needs.

 Hope Has Arrived – Hope Has Arrived helps people find hope, strength, and peace against cancer.
 You can find personal stories as well as resources to help you achieve this.